We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Wearing a mask, staying hydrated, and discussing your work environment with your primary care physician can help you reduce your cancer risk.

 Experts say there are a few reasons why exercise is one of the best ways to prevent cancer.
 Most of them circle back to the fact that working out helps keep a person at a healthy weight.
-The American Cancer Society notes that about 16 percent of cancer deaths in the United States are related to excess body weight.
+The

 “Obesity is a risk factor,” Jacoub says.
 “It could be the impact of inflammation, which can drive cancer development through oxidation.
 It can also impact hormonal balance, which increases hormone-driven cancers like breast cancer.”